writethedocs/www/docs/conf/portland/2020/sponsors/prospectus.rst

 which is the primary conference venue.
 Most of the attendee focus will come during breaks (10 minutes between each talk, two longer snack breaks) and at the beginning and end of the day.

 **Logistics**: Booth setup is available Sunday, but they only need to be staffed on Monday and Tuesday.
-Power and Wifi are available.
+Power and Wi-Fi are available.

 * The *large* sponsorship booth is 12 feet
 * The *small* sponsorship booth is 6 feet